linuxdeepin/deepin-manual/manual-assets/professional/deepin-terminal/en_US/index.md

 ## Remote Server Management

-You can open remote management panel to add remote servers via the main menu or right-click menu.
+You can open remote management panel to add remote servers via the main menu or the right-click menu.
 The remote management panel will be automatically hidden when you adjust the window size.
 Once a remote server is added into the management list, you can automatically login just by one click.

 ### Add Server ###